Toward machine learning interatomic potentials for modeling uranium mononitride: Methods

+\textbf{ANI potential.} ANI adopts the framework of Behler-Parinello neural network potentials~\cite{Behler2007}, utilizing radial and angular \textit{symmetry functions} to characterize the local atomic environment of each atom.
+Atomic environment vectors were constructed using both radial and angular symmetry functions.
+While the radial descriptors in ANI are consistent with the original Behler–Parrinello formulation, the angular symmetry functions are modified to improve the representation of local angular environments, thereby enhancing predictive accuracy for more complex atomic systems.
+In ANI, a separate neural network is trained for each atomic species, i.e., a separate neural network is trained for both uranium and nitrogen.
+The hyperparameters were adopted from prior optimization for UO$_2$~\cite{Stippell2024}, with the nitrogen-specific parameters adapted from those originally developed for oxygen.

-\textbf{HIP-NN potential.} HIP-NN, in contrast to ANI, is a prototypical example of an end-to-end message-passing neural network potential \cite{Kocer2022}.
-Instead of using pre-defined symmetry functions to describe the atomic environment, the characterization of the environment takes place through learned functions.
-In HIP-NN, this learning uses \textit{sensitivity functions} ($s$) which characterize distances between atoms, and \textit{interaction weights} ($V$) which combine the distances and weights of neighboring atoms to form a message.
-Sensitivity functions are indexed by $\nu$ which take pairwise distance as input, features $Z$ indexed by $a$ (output) and $b$ (input), and neighbors of atom $i$ indexed by $j$.
+\textbf{HIP-NN potential.} HIP-NN utilizes an end-to-end, graph-based, message-passing neural network approach~\cite{Kocer2022}.
+Instead of predefined symmetry functions to describe the atomic environment, the characterization of the environment takes place through learned functions.
+In HIP-NN, this learning uses \textit{sensitivity functions} ($s$) which characterize distances between atoms, and \textit{interaction weights} ($V$) combining the distances and weights of neighboring atoms to form a message.
+The sensitivity functions are indexed by $\nu$ and take pairwise distance as input, the feature vector $Z$ is indexed by $a$ (output) and $b$ (input), and the neighbors of atom $i$ indexed by $j$.
 The crucial equation relating input features to the pre-activation of neurons, $A$, is

-The relation in Eq.~(\ref{e1}) demonstrates that the message received is a learned product reduction between the sensitivity functions and the features of neighbors, summed over all neighbors in the environment of $i$.
-In contrast to the species-based symmetry functions of Behler-Parinello networks, this equation can be applied recursively using multiple interaction layers to generate deeper and longer-ranged interactions.
-However, in this work we found that one interaction layer was sufficient ($n_\textrm{interaction}=1$).
-We used $n_\textrm{feature}=60$ neurons per layer and $n_\nu=20$ sensitivity functions.
-We used the improved interaction form, HIP-NN with tensor sensitivities \cite{Chigaev2023} with tensor order ${\ell}=1$, that is, vector-based message passing, which improves over the original HIP-NN by summing messages generated from neighbors not only as scalars, but also as vectors.
-This allows individual neurons to be sensitive to angles between neighbors.
-We used the open-source \emph{hippynn} \cite{hippynn} implementation of HIP-NN for this work, which provides not only functions for learning, but also an interface to molecular dynamics simulations with LAMMPS \cite{Thompson2022}.
+The relation in Eq.~(\ref{e1}) demonstrates that the message received is a learned-product reduction between the sensitivity functions and the features of neighbors, summed over all neighbors in the environment of $i$.
+In contrast to the species-based symmetry functions of Behler-Parinello networks, this equation can be applied recursively using multiple interaction layers to generate deeper and longer-range interactions.
+We used the \emph{hippynn}~\cite{hippynn} open-source implementation of HIP-NN for this work, which provides not only functions for learning, but also an interface to molecular dynamics simulations with Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) package~\cite{Thompson2022}.\\